-Auckland Zoo is currently undertaking its most ambitious development in its 95-year history – a grand design home for the animals, and a world-class immersive experience for visitors.
-With construction comes noise, and some days a lot of it.
-Manager of Conservation Science and Research, Dr. Richard Jakob-Hoff is leading a team of researchers and collaborators aiming to determine the impact of that noise on the animals – especially those with an acute sense of hearing.
+In 2019, during the period leading up to the beginning of this development, Dr. Richard Jakob-Hoff, as Manager of Conservation Science and Research, led a team of researchers to determine the potential impact of that noise on the animals – especially those with an acute sense of hearing.
 Sound is somewhat of a ‘super-sense’ for elephants, giraffes, alligators and emus – some can hear extremely high frequencies, low frequencies, and alligators can even feel sound through their jaws.

 There have been a few studies completed about noise impact on animals, but with collaborators from Unitech, University of Auckland, and Massey University there has never been a study this detailed.
 The methodology involved analysing regular video footage of the animals, and measuring their stress hormones from their faecal samples, in the absence of and during exposures to broadcasts of construction noise.
 Different behaviours were given unique codes allowing the footage to be analysed frame by frame and coded.